gvanem/Dump1090/README.md

 ## Aggressive mode

-With `--aggressive` it is possible to activate the *aggressive mode* that is a modified version of the *Mode S* packet detection and decoding.
+With `error-correct2 = true` it is possible to activate the *aggressive mode* that is a modified version of the *Mode S* packet detection and decoding.
 The aggressive mode uses more CPU usually (especially if there are many planes sending *DF17* packets), but can detect a few more messages.